 Knowing how to make the child feel safe and effectively engage them is critical in getting them to talk.
 There are several strategies every adult can use to support a child with selective mutism regardless of their title.
 It’s vital that everyone is aware of how to support the child.
 Listed below are some strategies that can be implemented in the classroom when working with a selectively mute child:

 - Allow for the individual to warm-up when they are in a social setting

-- I know it sounds crazy, but one of the best things to do initially is to mostly ignore the child.
-Give the individual time to observe and listen to what’s going on around them.
+- One of the best things to do initially is to not engage the child initially.
+Give the child time to observe and listen to what’s going on around them.
 This puts them in a position of control and they can join in when they feel ready.
 The less pressure there is on the kid to speak the more comfortable they will become.

 - Talk “around” the child at first with the focus on other people

-- Again, don’t talk directly to the child.
+- Don’t talk directly to the child.
 Talk to the people the child is with.
 And talk about an activity or movie or book.
-This is something that really helped me.
-I felt more comfortable if conversations were directed to friends or family rather than me.
-After having some time to listen to the conversation, I would add my own comments when I wanted to.
+After having some time to listen to the conversation, the kid will add their own commentary to the conversation.

 - Focus on a prop or activity when speaking with the child

 - For kids with SM, speaking about themselves increases their anxiety.
-I’m not sure why, but I could talk about anything and anyone in great detail except myself.
-If people spoke to me about an object or activity, I had a much easier time speaking.
+Find an object or activity to talk about as you interact with the child.
 For young kids, the object could be a puppet or stuffed animal.
 For older kids, talking about a sport or other hobby is helpful.